MartinBlazekovic7/angular-tame-app/README.md

 Angular frontend for a course in university for a social media app TAME.

-unlike i da odmah se pokaze

-if no posts, comments, followers, following
+ako nema posts, comments, followers, following prikazati recenicu "no x yet"

 profile picture solution